adobe/pdfservices-java-sdk-samples/README.md

 #### Extract Text, Table Elements and bounding boxes for Characters present in text blocks with Renditions of Table Elements

-The sample class ExtractTextTableInfoWithCharBoundsFromPDF extracts text, table elements, bounding boxes for characters present in text blocks and table element's renditions from PDF Document.
+The sample class ExtractTextTableInfoWithCharBoundsFromPDF extracts text, table elements, bounding boxes for characters present in text blocks and table element's renditions from PDF document.
 Note that the output is a zip containing the structured information along with renditions as described in [section](#extract-pdf).

 ```$xslt